-- D. On June 22, 2017, June 22, 2017, Mr. Jonathan Brody began to serve as an appointed life assurance actuary in Harel Insurance, in addition to his service as an appointed health insurance actuary in Harel Insurance.
-Mr. Roman Reidman, who until that date served as an appointed life assurance actuary, continues to serve as an actuary and will deal mainly with business information. - 7.
-Changeover of senior officers serving the subsidiaries
+D. Appointed actuary

-On March 1, 2017, Mr. Tal Kedem began to serve as CEO of Harel Finance.
+On June 22, 2017, Mr. Jonathan Brody began to serve as the appointed life assurance actuary in Harel Insurance, in addition to his service as an appointed health insurance actuary in Harel Insurance.
+On August 10, 2017, Mr. Roman Reidman, who until that date served as the appointed life assurance actuary, informed the Company that he would be terminating his employment in Harel Insurance at the end of October 2017.

-8. Technical change in the manner of the holding of the controlling shareholders
+- 7. Changeover of senior officers serving the subsidiaries - (a) In August 2017, Ms. Shlomit Zacks Engel began to serve as the CFO of Harel Insurance, replacing Ms. Hagit Argov. - (b) On March 1, 2017, Mr. Tal Kedem began to serve as CEO of Harel Finance. - 8.
+Technical change in the manner of the holding of the controlling shareholders

-The controlling shareholders in the Company, Yair Hamburger, Gideon Hamburger and Nurit Manor ("the Shareholders"), hold 49.74% of the voting rights in the Company and 49.5% of the Company's issued share capital.
+The controlling shareholders in the Company, Yair Hamburger, Gideon Hamburger and Nurit Manor ("the Shareholders"), hold 49.48% of the voting rights in the Company and 49.5% of the Company's issued share capital.
 The holding in the Company is principally through G.Y.N.
 Financial Consulting & Management Ltd. (G.Y.N.).